meltano/meltano/docs/src/plugins/loaders/bigquery.md

 The `target-bigquery` [loader](/plugins/loaders/) loads [extracted](/plugins/extractors/) data into a [BigQuery](https://cloud.google.com/bigquery) data warehouse.

-For more information, refer to the repository at <https://github.com/adswerve/target-bigquery>.
+To learn more about `target-bigquery`, refer to the repository at <https://github.com/adswerve/target-bigquery>.

 ## Getting Started